 In California, it is required that parents still provide adequate care for their adult disabled children.
 According to Cal.
 Fam.
 Code §3910, "The father and mother have an equal responsibility to maintain, to the extent of their ability, a child of whatever age who is incapacitated from earning a living and without sufficient means."
 Unfortunately, the law is not clear about what it means to be "incapacitated from earning a living."
 There are many considerations that must be made when devising a child custody agreement that is fair to both parents and is sufficient for the child, including items such as social security and other government aid.

 Divorce proceedings involving disabled children have lifelong consequences.
-The experienced legal team at Mattis Law, A.P.C., always strives for a positive outcome to child custody cases that will minimize the stress on you and your family.
+The experienced legal team at Mattis Law, A.P.C., always strives for a positive outcome to San Diego child custody cases that will minimize the stress on you and your family.
 If you have questions about custody, please contact us today at (858) 328-4400 for a free and comprehensive consultation.